tldrcode/tldrcode.com/_languages/c.markdown

            char c;
   Example_Description: declares two integers, x and y. y is initialized to 3. declares a floating point variable, f and a char(1 byte) variable c.

+- Type: Array
+  Description: For storing a list of things
+  Syntax: |
+          //declaration
+          typename arrayname[ARRAY_SIZE];
+          //access the nth element
+          arrayname[n-1]  //arrays are indexed starting at 0
+  Example: |
+           int primes[10] = {2, 3, 5, 7, 11, 13, 17, 19, 23, 29};
+           int five = primes[2];

 - Type: Struct
-  Description: Declares a data type with several member variables
+  Description: Declares a data type with several member variables.
+Structs are used to group variables together.
   Syntax: |
           //define the structure
           struct mystruct